awsdocs/aws-systems-manager-user-guide/doc_source/about-windows-app-patching.md

    ```

 **Minimum parameter requirements**
 To include Microsoft applications in your custom patch baseline, you must, at a minimum, specify the product that you want to patch\.
-The following AWS CLI command demonstrates the minimal requirements to patch a product, such as Office 2016\.
+The following AWS Command Line Interface \(AWS CLI\) command demonstrates the minimal requirements to patch a product, such as Microsoft Office 2016\.

 ------
 #### [ Linux & macOS ]